Company restoration services

 Our fees depend on the route to company restoration.
 There are two ways to restore a limited company to the Company Register; Court Order Restoration and Administrative Restoration.
-We charge a fixed fee for our service and disbursements.
+We understand that costs may be an issue and we always aim to charge a fixed fee for our service.

 What are disbursements?